About

 View and purchase one-of-a-kind works from 150 fine artists from all over the US displaying original fine works of art with a fresh and diverse array of 2-D and 3-D mixed media, ceramics, drawing & graphics, fiber, glass, jewelry, painting, sculpture, and computer-generated art.
 Artists compete for awards in each category by our expert judges.

-The festival is introducing this new special category and section focused on the traditions of Folk Art and Fine Craft.
-While always featuring fine art, the festival celebrates all of the arts including music, dance, culinary art, street art, and now, Folk Art!
-Festival attendees will enjoy Folk Art and Fine Craft along the festival’s Tunnicliff Lane leading to the exhibit at the LeMoyne Arts Gallery.
+The 2024 Festival introduced a new special category and section of the Festival focused on the traditions of Folk Art and Fine Craft (a.k.a Heritage Art).
+While always featuring fine art, the Festival celebrates all of the arts including music, dance, culinary art, street art, and now, heritage art!
+Attendees will enjoy this feature along the festival’s Tunnicliff Lane leading to the latest exhibit at the LeMoyne Arts Gallery.

 Understanding Fine Art vs. Craft: